UCL/RefbasedMI/README.md

 # mimix
  *0.0.5*

-# an R package for Reference-based multiple imputation for sensitivity analysis of longitudinal trials with protocol deviation
+# An R package for Reference-based multiple imputation for sensitivity analysis of longitudinal trials with protocol deviation

 We have ported the functionality of the Stata program **mimix**  into R.